// Glossary

 The traditional practice of soaking in hot springs to heal body and mind.
 Steam symbolizes the 'non-ordinary time' generated in this process and continues in contemporary wellness culture.

-The traditional practice of staying at hot springs for an extended period to heal body and mind.
-In modern times, it also functions as short-term rest.
+The traditional practice of staying at a hot spring for an extended period to heal body and mind.
+Not mere tourism, but valuing the time of surrendering the body away from daily life.

 The traditional practice of staying long-term at a hot spring for physical and mental healing.
 Deeply connected to local culture and views on medicine.